more or less?

 – Yuval Noah Harari

-Driverless today is about vehicles technology and design
+Today driverless is all about vehicles technology & design

-Today, most leading auto manufacturers and tech companies are working on driverless innovations, while the major effort and focus are on the design of vehicles and technological devices to improve their performance.
-Driverless vehicles are providing planners with a unique chance to rethink cities in regards to the automobile itself.
+Today, most leading auto manufacturers and tech companies are working on driverless innovations, with the major effort and focus is on the design of vehicles and the technological devices to improve their performance.
+Driverless vehicles are providing planners with a unique chance to rethink cities in regard to the automobile itself.

-Urban mobility will be revolutionized, bulky transport infrastructure such as parking facilities and depots will be eliminated, and the expected reduction of vehicles on the roads will offer the possibility to humanize cities, prioritize people over cars, and dedicate more space to pedestrian activities and biking.
+Bulky transport infrastructure such as parking facilities and depots, will be eliminated.
+The expected reduction of vehicles on the road will offer the possibility to humanize cities, prioritize people over cars, and dedicate more space to pedestrian activities and bicycling.

 No significant changes will occur if the current mobility paradigm is not re-imagined.